-- relevant stakeholders namely, Heritage NSW and CoCB, are engaged to physically identify known heritage sites and artefacts - all known heritage sites and artefacts are protected using high visibility exclusion fencing, or similar physical barrier - the location of the heritage sites and artefacts are communicated to all personnel in accordance with DG-ZH-ST014 Zero Harm Communication Standard via pe-start and toolbox meetings - cultural heritage monitors or consultants may be engaged where specified by the Downer's Environment Team - the removal or destruction of a known or potential heritage site if encountered, is prohibited, unless in accordance with a permit from Downer's Environment Team with information sourced from either the Heritage Consultant and/or the appropriate regulatory authority. - vehicles and equipment movement to remain on designated access tracks.
+- relevant stakeholders namely, Heritage NSW and CoCB, are engaged to physically identify known heritage sites and artefacts - all known heritage sites and artefacts are protected using high visibility exclusion fencing, or similar physical barrier - the location of the heritage sites and artefacts are communicated to all personnel in accordance with DG-ZH-ST014 Zero Harm Communication Standard via pe-start and toolbox meetings - cultural heritage monitors or consultants may be engaged where specified by the Downer's Environment Team - the removal or destruction of a known or potential heritage site if encountered, is prohibited, unless in accordance with a permit from Downer's Environment Team with information sourced from either the Heritage Consultant and/or the appropriate regulatory authority. - regular inspection of the implemented heritage and artefact control measures and site conditions are to be completed in accordance with DG-ZH-PR116.1 Inspections Procedure and DG-ZH-PR116.2 Observations Procedure; and - > vehicles and equipment movement to remain on designated access tracks.